ackmanx/spotify-notify/README.md

 * FEATURE: Disable buttons until requests finish

+* BUG?: Merima had a cached entry.
+I updated mark as seen in the db and now it seems merima's data is entirely gone
+    * Did it not persist to disk?
+    * Did my save overwrite the db?

 Question, what happens if you refresh spotify, reload the page then do it again?